 Does Diane Duane ever do book signings / autograph sessions?
 Does she ever speak at schools?

-To both questions, the answer is "yes".
-Book signings happen mostly around the time a new book is released, or when DD is scheduled to attend a nearby science fiction convention or other event in the USA or Europe.
-School appearances can happen at any time of year when other work or travel commitments do not interfere.
-Speaking engagements can be arranged via Diane Duane's literary or screen agents.
+To both questions, the answer is “yes”.
+Book signings and school visits happen mostly around the time a new book is released, or when DD is scheduled to attend a nearby science fiction convention or other event in the USA or Europe.
+Speaking engagements can be arranged via Diane Duane’s literary or screen agents.
 Interested parties can be put in contact with her agents via email@example.com.
 (And with the pandemic upon us, she also does appearances via Zoom.
 Inquire at the above email address if interested.)